mr02trg/ecommerce101/README.md

 - [Example Usage 1](https://www.youtube.com/watch?v=rsBQj6X7UK8)
 #### Key Learning:
 - Utilise hoc to implement protected route for user authentication and role based authorization

+### `Formik deep dive`
+- Demonstrate how to use `setFormField`
+- Implement dependency between form field (e.g. PetType and PetAvatar).<br/>
+On PetType change, PetAvatar will fetch new random image of the selected pet type<br/>
+When data is fetching, PetType will be disabled <br/>
+Refer to `PetModal` and `PetAvatar`components to see this example